Home > Business > Secretarial assistance > What is the real role of the office manager?

 Accounting skills, project management and fluency in English are also expected.

-As you will have realised, being an Office Manager is particularly stimulating and rewarding because there are so many challenges to be met.
+As you will have realised, being an Office Manager is particularly stimulating and rewarding because there are so many challenges to overcome.

 Often seen as the person who can and knows how to do everything, the Office Manager must also teach his or her teams to work independently, while remaining in direct contact with them.
 Striking the right balance is not always easy.
 But you have to learn!